amkozlov/sativa/README.md

 Installation
 ------------

+Currently, only Linux and OSX (Mac) systems are supported.

-1. Make sure Python 2.6+ is installed on your system (Python 3 is not supported!)
+1. Make sure Python 2.6+ (Python 3 is not supported!)

-2. Build RAxML from source by running
+2  Make sure you have a recent C compiler (we recommend GCC 4.6+ / clang 3.3+ for AVX support).
+   If you have an up-to-date OS distribution (Ubuntu 12.04+, OSX 10.8+), there is nothing to worry about.
+   In a cluster environment, you might need to select an appropriate compiler version, e.g.:

+   $ module load gcc/4.7.0

+   (please refer to your cluster manual for details)

+3. Run the installation script

   $ ./install.sh

+  If you are getting compilation errors, try to disable AVX:

+  $ ./install.sh --no-avx

 Basic usage
 -----------